 - Select program: MS in Accounting (Once student has created an account, log in and begin application.)

 - In the application itself, student should select: Program – BSBA/MS in Accounting, Entry Term – Summer I post BSBA graduation

-- Complete the application and submit when ready
+- Complete the application and submit by the official application deadline

 Meeting with an advisor is mandatory.
 You can schedule an appointment before you apply or we will schedule an appointment after we receive your application.